In this article, we ask what yoga is, we look for any evidence of its health benefits and outline any health risks.

-Many clinical trials have been designed to assess its therapeutic effects and benefits.
-While these trials are often promising, questions are frequently asked about the way the research was conducted.
-The verdict is often that more research is needed.
-An example is a 2014 review of the effectiveness of yoga as a treatment for hypertension – which concluded that the evidence was encouraging but inconclusive.
+Many clinical trials have been designed to assess yoga’s therapeutic effects and benefits.
+While these trials are often promising, questions are frequently asked about the way in which the research has been conducted.
+The verdict is often that ‘more research is needed’, as in the case of this 2017 review of yoga as a treatment for depression.

-- Yoga is generally safe but, as with any exercise, if you have health issues you are advised to check with your doctor first before starting a programme.
+- Yoga is generally safe but, as with any exercise, if you have health issues you are advised to check with your doctor before starting a programme.

-- Scientific studies on the potential benefit of yoga have increased but more good quality research is still very much needed.
+- Scientific studies on the potential benefit of yoga have increased but more good-quality research is still very much needed.

-Reviewed and updated by Karen Rollins, November 2017 Next review date, October 2021
+Reviewed and updated by Karen Rollins, May 2023 – Next review date, June 2026

 These articles on the Age Watch website may also interest you: